jitsi/handbook/docs/devops-guide/opensuse.md

 };
 ```

-Note: Please be aware that this is the minimal
+Note: Please be aware that this is the minimal configuration!

 ### Jitsi-Videobridge

-Note: We were not able to get the new Videobridge Config up an running an will divide this part into two when we are
+Note: We were not able to get the [new Videobridge configuration](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/muc.md#videobridge-configuration)
-able to do so.
-In the following the OLD method is explained.
+up an running.
+We will divide this part into two when we are able to do so.
+In the following the [legacy configuraiton](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/muc.md#legacy-videobridge-configuration) is covered.

 * Go to the folder `/etc/jitsi/videobridge`
 * Edit the file `jitsi-videobridge.conf`
     * Edit `JVB_HOSTNAME` to your `<FQDN>`.
     * Edit the `JVB_SECRET` to your own secret.
     * Save and close the file
-* Edit the file `sip-communicator.prooperties`
+* Edit the file `sip-communicator.properties`
     * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.DOMAIN` and set it to `auth.<FQDN>`.
     * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.PASSWORD` and set it to the password of your prosody user focus.
     * Edit the property `org.jitsi.videobridge.xmpp.user.xmppserver1.MUC_JIDS` to `JvbBrewery@internal.auth.<FQDN>`.